mcdomx/monitor/README.rst

 Traffic Monitor
 ===============

-Project documentaiton is available in a navigable format with API reference details at the project's Git Project Page: http://mcdomx.github.io/monitor/.
+Project documentaton is available in a navigable format with API reference details at the project's Git Project Page: http://mcdomx.github.io/monitor/.

 The Traffic Monitor application will detect objects in a video feed and log, report and chart instances of objects that are recognized.
 A variety of objects can be selected for tracking as well as the source of the video stream.

-Although the application has been designed to accommodate custom object detection algorithms, the OpenCV implementation of object detection is used with the default dataset of trained COCO objects.
+Although the application has been designed to accommodate custom object detection algorithms, a single OpenCV implementation of object detection is used with the default dataset of trained COCO objects.

 .. figure:: images/all_services.png
   :figwidth: 600